No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 - FS2

-You can add NFL RedZone as a part of its Sports Plus add-on for $10.99 per month.
+You can add NFL RedZone as part of its Sports Plus add-on for $10.99 per month.
 This includes twelve other channels.

 If you’re an NBA or MLB fan, the service also carries those respective networks.
 This makes it one of the best sports streaming services.